ethical fashion brands that I love

 Kotn

 Kotn is an eco-friendly clothing company that creates organic cotton products.
-They focus prednisone on maintaining traceability of their clothing.
+They focus on maintaining traceability of their clothing.
 You can learn about the life cycle of a product from the farmers that grow their cotton to the mill that makes the yarn.
 Next, you can read about their fabric mill, where they dye their products, and finally where they cut and sew the end results together.
 All of Kotn’s manufacturing and production is based in Egypt.
 They also give back to the communities they work in by creating schools.

 As the name suggests, Kotn is perfect for cotton wardrobe staples.